Episode 1. The Beginning of Wisdom

 Download audio file

 Most of us intuitively know that wisdom’s a good thing.
-Some times we’re full of it – wisdom that is … and sometimes, we’re full of ourselves and that’s when we come unstuck.
+Sometimes we’re full of it – wisdom that is … and sometimes, we’re full of ourselves and that’s when we come unstuck.
 So …

 Most of us intuitively know that wisdom’s a good thing.
-Some times we’re full of it – wisdom that is … and sometimes, we’re full of ourselves and that’s when we come unstuck.
+Sometimes we’re full of it – wisdom that is … and sometimes, we’re full of ourselves and that’s when we come unstuck.
 So – where do we find the sort of wisdom that really makes a difference?

 Wisdom Starts Here